Food and Agribusiness Marketing and Management

 Students will learn to apply a conceptual framework using economic reasoning and generally accepted economic principles to problem solving.
 They will also learn to analyze and interpret economic data, and to critically evaluate economic information in media and politics.

-• Complete AEB 4325 for the food and agribusiness management and marketing specialization, or
+• Complete AEB 4325 for the Food and Agribusiness Marketing and Management specialization, or

 • Complete requirements for the baccalaureate degree, as determined by faculty.